gendx/tock/doc/reference/trd-time.md

 ===============================

-The traits and abstractions in this document draw from contributions and ideas from Patrick Mooney and Guillaume Endignoux as well as others.
+The traits and abstractions in this document draw from contributions and ideas from Patrick Mooney as well as others.

 10 Authors' Address